NREL/torc/docs/execution.rst

    2023-03-28 16:36:35,149 - INFO [torc.cli.workflows workflows.py:156] : Created a workflow from examples/independent_workflow.json5 with key=92238688

+This command will identify relationships between workflow objects and initialize the job status.

 .. code-block:: console

    $ torc workflows start